Armenia should respond to peace calls from Türkiye, Azerbaijan: Akar

-Armenia should grasp and respond to Türkiye and Azerbaijan's calls for peace, Defense Minister Hulusi Akar said Monday.
+Armenia should grasp and respond to Türkiye and Azerbaijan's calls for peace, Defense Minister Hulusi Akar has said.

+At a joint navy drill dubbed Fraternal Fist, Akar hailed strong relations between Ankara and Baku.
+Any threats or provocations against Türkiye and Azerbaijan are directed against both countries, said the defense chief on Tuesday.

+"A friend for one of us is a friend to the other and an enemy is an enemy for both of us.
+There should be no doubt about this," Akar added as he observed the military drill in Baku.

+The Zangezur region was part of Azerbaijan, though the Soviets gave it to Armenia in the 1920s, leaving Azerbaijan deprived of its direct overland route to Nakhchivan.

+Following a 44-day conflict between Azerbaijan and Armenia in September 2020, Baku liberated numerous cities, villages and settlements in Karabakh from Armenian occupation, ending in a Moscow-brokered truce.
+Since then, Azerbaijan has focused on planned connections including motorways and a 43-kilometer (26.7-mile) railway through the corridor.

-On a visit to Azerbaijan's capital Baku on Monday, Türkiye's defense minister was received by the country's president, according to the Turkish Defense Ministry.
+On his visit to Azerbaijan's capital Baku on Monday, Türkiye's defense minister was received by the country's president, according to the Turkish Defense Ministry.

 Akar, accompanied by top commanders including Chief of General Staff Gen. Yaşar Güler and the Turkish Land Forces, Naval Forces, and Air Force commanders, was received by Azerbaijan's President Ilham Aliyev, the ministry said.

-In his remarks, Akar stressed the importance of high-level ties and mutual visits between Türkiye and Azerbaijan, vowing to continue his country's support for Azerbaijan's "righteous cause."
+Akar on Monday also stressed the importance of high-level ties and mutual visits between Türkiye and Azerbaijan, vowing to continue his country's support for Azerbaijan's "righteous cause."

 Stressing that Armenia must understand and do what is necessary in response to the peace offering from both Türkiye and Azerbaijan, Akar said: "Everyone, especially Armenia, should see that this is important for the region as well as for the Caucasus to turn into a region of peace and stability."